DAFoam/DAFoam.github.io/index.md

 {% endfor %}
 </div>

-{% include note.html content="This website is under construction for v3.0.0" %}
+{% include note.html content="This website is under construction for v3.
+The v2 website is moved to https://dafoamv2.github.io" %}

 DAFoam develops an efficient discrete adjoint method to perform high-fidelity multidisciplinary design optimization.
 DAFoam has the following features: